Limit varieties of monoids satisfying a certain identity: Critical pairs

-\begin{proof} We consider only the case when $\mathbf c =xy$.
-The case when $\mathbf c = yx$ is similar.
-We also omit the proof of Part~(i) because it is very similar to the proof of Part~(ii) but it is simpler.
+\begin{proof} We consider only the case when $\mathbf c =xy$ since the case $\mathbf c = yx$ is similar.
+We also omit the proof of Part~(i) because it is very similar to (and in fact simpler than) that of Part~(ii).

 (ii) Put $x_k=x$ and $y_{m+1}=y$.
 It follows from Corollary~\ref{C: form of the word} that there exist letters $x_0,x_1,\dots, x_{k-1}$ such that $D(\mathbf u,x_s)=s$ for any $0\le s<k$ and

 where

 for some $\mathbf v_0,\mathbf v_1,\dots,\mathbf v_{2k+2} \in \mathfrak A^\ast$.
 Clearly, for any $s=1,2,\dots,k-1$, there exist $\mathbf v_{2s}', \mathbf v_{2s}'' \in \mathfrak A^\ast$ such that $\mathbf v_{2s} = \mathbf v_{2s}'\mathbf v_{2s}''$, where $\mathbf v_{2s}'$ does not contain any \mbox{$(s-1)$}-divider of $\mathbf u$, while either $\mathbf v_{2s}''=\lambda$ or $h(\mathbf v_{2s}'')$ is an \mbox{$(s-1)$}-divider of $\mathbf u$.
 Put $\mathbf v_{2k}''=\mathbf v_{2k}$ and $\mathbf v_0'=\mathbf v_0$.
 Let